FrankFeenix/GloVe/README.md

 The demo.sh script downloads a small corpus, consisting of the first 100M characters of Wikipedia.
 It collects unigram counts, constructs and shuffles cooccurrence data, and trains a simple version of the GloVe model.
 It also runs a word analogy evaluation script in python to verify word vector quality.
 More details about training on your own corpus can be found by reading [demo.sh](https://github.com/stanfordnlp/GloVe/blob/master/demo.sh) or the [src/README.md](https://github.com/stanfordnlp/GloVe/tree/master/src)

+The interactive work we created allows people to playfully gain an intuition for how computers understand language.
+It is called Everything You Ever Said (EYES), in reference to the way natural language models draw on all kinds of data sources for training.

+EYES allows you to take any piece of writing (less than 2000 characters) and "subtract" one concept and "add" another.
+In other words, it lets you use a computer to change the meaning of a piece of text.
+You can try it yourself https://www.everythingyoueversaid.art/

+At its core, EYES uses a model of the English language developed by researchers from Stanford University in the United States, called GLoVe (Global Vectors for Word Representation).

+EYES uses GLoVe to change the text by making a series of analogies, wherein an "analogy" is a comparison between one thing and another.

 ### License
 All work contained in this package is licensed under the Apache License, Version 2.0.
 See the include LICENSE file.